 The goal of palliative care is to make you comfortable, improve your quality of life, and increase satisfaction with care at Olmsted Medical Center for both you and your family.
 Palliative care also can help reduce visits to the emergency room and/or hospital stays.
+Palliative care is a specialized service working in conjunction with your primary care provider.

 - Sue E. Babcock, PsyD, LP